-The Group owns a 43.66 per cent. stake in Umcebo, an unlisted South African coal mining company, following completion of its acquisition in December 2011 for US\$ 123 million cash consideration, securing access to long-life resources from South Africa's principal coal field in Mpumalanga and to an eventual 1.5 million tonnes of export allocation in Phase V of the Richards Bay Coal Terminal.
-Umcebo has three thermal coal mines in operation (Middelkraal, Kleinfontein and Klippan) and a stand-alone wash plant, with an aggregate annual production capacity of approximately 7 million tonnes of saleable coal.
+The Group owns a 45.7 per cent. stake in Umcebo.
+Umcebo has two thermal coal mines in operation (Middelkraal and Kleinfontein) and a stand-alone wash plant, with an aggregate annual production capacity of approximately 7 million tonnes of saleable coal.
 Furthermore, the Wonderfontein mine started production in December 2012, with an annual saleable coal production capacity of 2.7 million tonnes at a steady state.
+The construction of the opencast mine at Wonderfontein is progressing well.
+In 2013, Umcebo acquired a 47.5 per cent. stake in the Wildfontein coal mine, which produces 1.5 million tonnes of saleable coal per annum.

-Although the Group holds less than 50 per cent. of the voting rights, it has the ability to exercise control over Umcebo as a result of the shareholder agreements which gives the Group management control.
+Although the Group holds less than 50 per cent. of the voting rights in Umcebo, it has the ability to exercise control over Umcebo as a result of the shareholder agreements which gives the Group management control.